MichelNivard/awesome-complex-trait-genetics/README.md

 - [gwasRtools](https://github.com/lcpilling/gwasRtools) R package to (1) identify loci and independent lead SNPs (using online or local reference panel) and (2) annotate variants with nearest gene from GENCODE database.

 - [qgg](https://psoerensen.github.io/qgg/) & [gact](https://psoerensen.github.io/gact/) **qgg** provides an infrastructure for efficient processing of large-scale genetic and phenotypic data while **gact** is designed for establishing and populating a comprehensive database focused on genomic associations with complex traits, provies R implementations of popular follow up analysis (LDscore regresison, MAGMA, VEGAS, PoPS, etc).

+- [bcftools](https://samtools.github.io/bcftools/bcftools.html) bcftools is a tools for creating, editing, and manipulating VCF and BCF files

+- [GenomicRanges](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html) An R packages for working with genomic intervals

+- [bedtools](https://bedtools.readthedocs.io/en/latest/) Collectively, the bedtools utilities are a swiss-army knife of tools for a wide-range of genomics analysis tasks.
+A very fast and easy way to intersect, merge, count, complement, and shuffle genomic intervals from multiple files in widely-used genomic file formats such as BAM, BED, GFF/GTF, VCF

 ## Polygenic scores